KORINZ/nhk-news-scraper-gui/README.md

 - Send customized text or sticker messages from a terminal interface
 - Generate quizzes and send them via LINE with GUI
 - Automatically receive (via Google Apps Script) and evaluate answers and upload them to Google Sheets
+- Get sentiment scores for the news article

 ## Dependencies